 23. Language Drops — Visual Japanese Studies

-Language Drops app allows you to select the words you want to focus on and personalize your learning experience.
+The Language Drops app allows you to select the words you want to focus on and personalize your learning experience.
 It also offers quick correction and instant feedback.

-Pricing: It costs $13.00/month, $69.99/year, and a lifetime membership for $159.99.
-You can also avail free demo for 7 days before paying.
+Pricing: It costs $13.00/month, $69.99/year, and $159.99 for a lifetime membership.
+You can also try a 7-day free demo before paying.

 24. HiNative — Q&A Japanese language forum

 Pricing: The primary features are free for everyone.
-You can pick either 1 month for $5.68/month or 1 year for $59.63, which equals $4.96/month.
+You can choose one month for $5.68/month or one year for $59.63, which equals $4.96/month.

-25. Beelinguapp — Japanese through audios
+25. Beelinguapp — Japanese through audio

 You don’t have to memorize vocabulary with Beelinguapp.
 Instead, read short stories, novels, popular kids’ books, and other works in your native tongue and Japanese.